Inha-united-soccer/INHA_GUI/readme.md

 * **Remote Configuration Editor** A built-in JSON/YAML editor to modify robot parameters and strategy configurations on-the-fly without needing to manually edit files via SSH terminal.

-### 🚀 Core Vision & Philosophy
-We are architecting this platform to be a truly scalable ecosystem, bridging the gap between complex robotic logic and intuitive control.</br>
-**Stay tuned as we continue to redefine the boundaries of Human-Robot Interaction.**